About Our Parish

 Holy Family Mission Church

 As times changed and the mines were closed, Immaculate Conception became the primary Church in the valley with St. Cecilia serving as its Mission.
-In the late 1990’s both Churches outgrew the rapid population growth in the valley.
+In the late 1990’s, both churches outgrew the rapid population growth in the valley.
 The Diocese of Phoenix purchased enough land to build a new church, grade school and high school.
-A temporary Church in portable buildings was constructed and opened in 2002.
+St. Joseph Montessori School opened on August 21, 2006 with 60 students.
+A temporary church in portable buildings was constructed and opened in 2002.

 What We Believe: As Catholics or universal Christians, we are members of the Roman Catholic Church instituted by Jesus Christ, led by the apostles and their successors for more than 2,000 years and strengthened through the gifts of the Holy Spirit.
 Catholics are called to live their faith throughout their day-to-day activities as well as spread the Good News of Jesus Christ.
 We are united by our common beliefs that are set forth in our statement of beliefs, the Nicene Creed.
 This creed was established in 325 A.D. and is proclaimed as our statement of faith during the Mass by the assembly.
 (CCC, 198)